conda-forge/conda-forge.github.io/src/user/tipsandtricks.rst

       - conda-forge
       - defaults

-In addition to the channel priority, we recommend always installing your packages inside a new environment instead of the root environment from anaconda/miniconda.
+In addition to the channel priority, we recommend always installing your packages inside a new environment instead of the ``base`` environment from anaconda/miniconda.
 Using envs make it easier to debug problems with packages and ensure the stability of your root env.

 .. note::